princengoc/s4s-final/README.md

 ##### HOPREC Embedding

-You can get the HOPREC embedding by running the following shell codes.
+You can get *new* HOPREC embedding by running the following shell codes.
+Since HOPREC is random, this may produce different embeddings, and therefore possibly different cosine scores than what we had.

+Our particular HOPREC embedding is already included under data/HOPREC/

 ```buildoutcfg
 cd HOPREC